Toshiba unconvinced by Western Digital's last-ditch chip bid

 Toshiba is rushing to find a buyer for the business, which it values at $18 billion or more, to cover billions of dollars in cost overruns at its now-bankrupt U.S. nuclear business Westinghouse Electric Corp.

-Toshiba is aiming to announce its pick of a preferred bidder on Thursday.

-Some sources see Western Digital, which jointly operates a key flash memory chip plant with Toshiba in Japan, as key to any successful deal.
+Western Digital has been seen by some sources as key to any successful deal as it which jointly operates a key flash memory chip plant with Toshiba in Japan.

-The two firms are, however, at loggerheads over the auction, with Western Digital pursuing an international arbitration claim that says Toshiba has breached the joint venture contracts by entertaining outside bids, and arguing that the sale cannot proceed without its consent.
+The two firms are, however, at loggerheads over the auction, with Western Digital pursuing an international arbitration claim that Toshiba has breached the joint venture contracts by entertaining outside bids and arguing that the sale cannot proceed without its consent.

+The Japan-backed consortium is competing with U.S. chipmaker Broadcom Ltd, which has partnered with U.S. private equity firm Silver Lake.
+Toshiba favours the Broadcom bid as it is higher and would avoid antitrust concerns triggered by Western Digital, which overlaps heavily with Toshiba on NAND chips.

+Ahead of Toshiba's planned decision to pick a preferred bidder on Thursday, attention has focused on last-ditch efforts to salvage the government-Western Digital bid.

 Milligan and Toshiba CEO Satoshi Tsunakawa met at Toshiba headquarters on Friday afternoon.